woohyunjng/discord.py-components/README.md

 unofficial library for discord components(on development)

-For help, contact with `키키#4242` or create an issue or a discussion
+For help, come to the [discord server](https://discord.gg/pKM6stqPxS)

 ## Install
 ```sh